I am a

 Griffith economics graduates have ended up working in some of the most prestigious economics bodies in Australia, including the Reserve Bank of Australia, the Productivity Commission and the Commonwealth Treasury.

 You'll be prepared for a career in the banking and finance industry as an analyst or advisor, in property development or real estate, and in government policy, in fields like the environment, health, education and transport.
 Think internationally with organisations like the World Bank and the United Nations.
-A Bachelor of Commerce (Economics) can take you into business management, commercial and taxation law, stockbroking and financial planning.
+A business degree from Griffith can prepare you for the future world of work, take you into careers like business management, commercial and taxation law, stockbroking and financial planning.
 And, as an economics graduate, you'll qualify for membership to the Economic Society of Australia (Queensland).